flagpolejs/flagpole/docs/appiumresponse.md

 ### setAppiumContext(appiumContext: string): Promise\<void\>;

 Sets the automation context.
 It is necessary to set the context to the Webview context when finding Webview elements.
+In order to use a Webview context, the Appium Chromedriver must be in use.
+See [here](https://github.com/appium/appium/blob/master/docs/en/writing-running-appium/web/chromedriver.md).
 This is an async function.

 ### setDeviceProperties(devProperties: DeviceProperties): Promise\<void\>;